trunk-io/docs/check/configuration/supported/checkov.md

 ## Auto Enabling

-Checkov will be auto-enabled if any of the following filetypes are present: *terraform, cloudformation, docker, yaml, json*
+Checkov will be auto-enabled if any *Terraform, Cloudformation, Docker, Yaml or Json* files are present.

 ## Settings